MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

    The totals (229.5K and 409K) reflect the meeting hours and meetings in the entire dataset.
 The smaller numbers reflect the numbers of meeting hours (11.K) and meetings (20K) in the data associated with the keywords that you currently have added to the business process.
 These smaller numbers change as you add or delete keywords.

-   If you are familiar with the hiring process, these numbers could indicate that your selection of keywords is too narrow (too few meetings and hours) or too broad (too many), after which you can adjust accordingly by adding or deleting keywords.
+   If you are familiar with the hiring process, these numbers could indicate that your defined keywords are too narrow (too few meetings and hours) or too broad (too many), after which you can adjust accordingly by adding or deleting keywords.

 9. You might have added some keywords and feel you're not finished but you have no more time.
 In this case, you can select **Save draft**, return later, and resume where you left off.

    ![Business process options.](../images/wpa/tutorials/business-process-options.png)

-10. When you're finished defining the business process, select **Submit**. (**Submit** is available only if at least one keyword is present in the **Included Keywords** list.)
-The system starts processing your new business process and gives it a [status](#business-process-statuses) of "In progress."
+10. When you're finished defining the business process, select **Submit**, which will only be available when at least one keyword is present in the **Included Keywords** list.
+The system starts processing and shows an [In progress status](#business-process-statuses).

 ### Business process statuses